tamus-cyber/findmyshift-reporter/README.md

 - `LOG_LEVEL`: Logging level for the program.
 The default is `INFO`.

+If you opt to use Slack alerting, you'll need to set the following environment variables:

+- `SLACK_CHANNEL`: The Slack channel to send the alert to.
+- `SLACK_TOKEN`: The Slack token to use for sending the alert.
+- `SLACK_USERNAME`(optional): The Slack username to use for sending the alert.
+- `SLACK_ICON_EMOJI`(optional): The Slack icon emoji to use for sending the alert.

 You can also put these environment variables in a `.env` file, and FindMyShift Reporter will automatically pick them up.

 Settings